ivanlomba/jclouds-site/_posts/2016-08-15-arbitrary-cpu-ram.md

 {% endhighlight %}

 #### Custom hardware using minCores and minRam

+When user set minCores and minRam, first the template builder checks if a hardware profile matches with the provided minRam and minCores.
+If not, the templateBuilder will use the automatic hardware.

 To set up custom hardwares using minRam and minCores you have to set them using template builder.

 {% highlight Java %}